 Sober houses offer a residential opportunity for recovering addicts to live in a community of like-minded individuals with similar goals.
 A sober house will be specifically alcohol and drug-free to support everyone’s goal of avoiding relapse.

 Some sober houses provide limited supervision by a counselor, while other sober living facilities do not have any supervision.

 Additional aftercare can look different for each person.
-You may choose to participate in aftercare programs once you’ve completed rehab as a way to help you continue focusing on your overall recovery and well-being.
-Others may choose to participate in aftercare as a way of also giving back to the community that provided them with the support that they needed.
+You may participate in aftercare programs once you’ve completed rehab to help you continue focusing on your overall recovery and well-being.
+Others may choose to participate in aftercare to give back to the community that provided them with the support they needed.